MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 Enabling Power Platform integration is mandatory.
 You can link with Power Platform when deploying the new environment.
 For more information on Powe Platform integration, see [Enable the Microsoft Power Platform integration](/dynamics365/fin-ops-core/dev-itpro/power-platform/enable-power-platform-integration#enable-during-deploy).

-You can confirm that the finance and operations apps environment is linked with Power Platform by visiting Lifecycle Services and reviewing the environment page.
+To confirm that the finance and operations apps environment is linked with Power Platformse, use Lifecycle Services and review the **Environment** page.

 > [!NOTE]
 > Dual-write setup is not required to enable finance and operations data in Synapse Link.